-to the official website of the Parish Council of Ashby
+to the official website of the Parish Council of Ashby St

-also more information about Ashby St Mary including its features,
+but also more information about Ashby St Mary including its

-Most documents accessed within this website open in .pdf format
+and informative experience.
+Most documents in this website open in .pdf format which

 LATEST PARISH COUNCIL NEWS